bgrad27/Liri-V2/README.md

     3. A link to the preview of the song
     4. The album

-node liri.js movie-this '<movie name here>'
+node liri.js movie-this 'movie name here'

 -This will show:
     1. Title of the movie